By Ale Melara

 Reporting on website traffic, leads, and conversions is an essential part of any digital marketer’s job.
-And when it comes to reporting, especially with regard to inbound marketing, there are essentially two commonly used platforms: HubSpot and Google Analytics (GA).
+And when it comes to reporting for inbound marketing in particular, HubSpot Web Analytics and Google Analytics top the list.

-To determine which platform is best for your business when comparing HubSpot versus Google Analytics, you really need to determine how much time and effort you want to spend in setting up tracking, and how much you are going to use the data for future decision-making.
+When you compare HubSpot versus Google Analytics, consider the time and effort you want to spend setting up tracking and how you will use the data for decision-making.

 A Quick Look at Each Platform

 For most companies, HubSpot Web Analytics offers an easy-to-use interface for both marketers and non-marketers to understand.
 Picture this: graphs, charts, and month-over-month percentages all incorporated into a dashboard that shows how your website is performing.
 The challenge is that it doesn’t offer robust analytical data, such as new and returning visits, the types of devices your website is accessed on, and page load speed.